mrdoowan/OPRPCharBuild/README.md

 One Piece RP has some of the most sophisticated rules in forum role-playing.
 However, complex rules can lead to difficulty in making characters.

 This reliable and efficient tool helps automate a lot of the data input.
 It helps calculate and keep track of many numbers so that the user does not have to do everything in their head.
+After all the inputs, the tool will allow the user to generate a Character Template sheet based on what they input.

 Credits
 -------